cmongolang/winaccess2influx/README.md

 # Winaccess2influx Data research tool

 Winaccess2influx is a research tool for capturing vital signs data from Draeger Infinity Gateway API interface and exporting to influxdb time series database.
-This tool is not validated for clinical diagnostic purposes The tool generates API calls to vendor supplied WvApi.dll, and exports data to influxDB time series database.
+This tool is not validated for clinical diagnostic purposes.
+The tool generates API calls to vendor supplied WvApi.dll, and exports data to influxDB time series database.

 # Quick Start